facebook/create-react-app/docusaurus/docs/using-https-in-development.md

 ---
 id: using-https-in-development
-title: Using HTTPS In Development
+title: Using HTTPS in Development
-sidebar_label: HTTPS In Development
+sidebar_label: HTTPS in Development
 ---

 > Note: this feature is available with `react-scripts@0.4.0` and higher.